Paraguay TV: Paraguay TV (2013-present)

 In December 2016 and January 2017, in co-production with Telefuturo, the state channel was the Official Dakar Rally Channel, being the only Paraguayan channel to offer more than 100 hours of screen space dedicated exclusively to the competition.
+On August 21, 2017, Paraguay TV started HD broadcasts on the Tigo platform.
+The channel became the fourth over-the-air channel to do so (after the three largest commercial channels, SNT, RPC and Telefuturo), and sixth overall including cable channels Unicanal and Noticias PY, both of which later became OTA networks.

+In July–August 2017, the channel aired a cycle of Russian movies, provided by the Russian embassy in Paraguay.
+A total of five movies were broadcast, one per week.

-Since October 13, 2017, the channel was available on Argentina's digital terrestrial television platform on dial 22.3 nationwide through the state-owned public company Radio y Televisión Argentina SE.
-Unlike the signal available in Paraguay Within the Argentine platform, the channel broadcast in the 4: 3 aspect ratio through pan and scan, which represents a loss of image since the lateral ends are cut off so that it can fit on a ray tube television cathodic.
+Since October 13, 2017, the channel was available on Argentina's digital terrestrial television platform on channel 22.3 nationwide through the state-owned public company Radio y Televisión Argentina SE, under an agreement between the governments of both countries.
+Unlike the signal available in Paraguay Within the Argentine platform, the channel broadcast in the 4: 3 aspect ratio through pan and scan, which represents a loss of image since the lateral ends are cut off so that it can fit on cathode ray tube television sets.

+In March 2018, the network broadcast an animated series dubbed in Guaraní for the first time, the 2013 Franco-Indian series The New Adventures of Peter Pan, whose primary aim was to bring Guaraní to child audiences.